Hacking American Express? Wait, what?

 Banks and card providers like American Express are increasingly becoming more reliant on predictive analytics, merchant and transactional data to help drive new revenue.
 In fact, most banks, including American Express, will aggregate their big data insights, and sell this data back out to corporations and governments as business intelligence.

 The power of the banking data comes from you – the cardholder.
-All those special offers and discounts you’re given are no mistake – they are designed to influence your spending behavior, and ensure that Amex is the card you use every time on all transactions.
+All those special offers and discounts you’re given are no mistake – they are designed to influence your spending behaviour, and ensure that Amex is the card you use every time on all transactions.

 When you swipe that card, millions of calculations are taking place in the background to try and understand why you make the purchase, and where you’re likely (or not likely) to make your next purchase.
 This intelligence is then used to target specialty curated offers back at you.

 Your profile is essentially then put into a box – a customer segment.
+Armed with the tips below, you too can begin hacking American Express system to your advantage.

 You are then tagged as a particular type of customer, and being tagged as the right, or the wrong type of customer can be a big deal.
 Your profile may be flagged as a high-net-worth individual, a business customer, a high-risk customer, or one of the hundreds of other segments.